engineyard/ey-docs/pages/ips-delete.md

 ## Delete an address

-  * Login to your AppCloud account.
+  * Login to your Cloud account.
   * Click the **IP Addresses** menu item.
   * Locate the ip address(es) you want to delete.
   * Click on the **Delete** link.